tundish/tea_and_sympathy/tas/dlg/12_intervention.rst

 [DRAMA]_

     Louise wakes early one Sunday morning.
-    Her flatmate is already up and anxious.
+    Her flatmate is already up.

     It doesn't hurt to *look around*.
     The dialogue may give you hints too.